 I have had the worst childhood.
 I have been a victim of something and that made me look at the world from a different perspective.
-I am a victim of child abuse and was witness of domestic violence as well.
-I am twenty four years old now and the horror started when I was eleven years of age in my sixth grade.
-From being abused myself, I also saw my mother battle domestic violence through the hands of my father.
+I am a victim of child abuse and was a witness of domestic violence as well.
+I am twenty-four years old now and the horror started when I was eleven years of age in my sixth grade.
+From being abused me, I also saw my mother battle domestic violence through the hands of my father.
 Soon, at that young age, I came to know things like adultery, domestic violence, sex and even spirituality.

 But, the way the abuser treated me, I can’t forget till my death.
 My physical wounds have healed but my pain within has not.

 I sometimes go into depression and I have overcome it to some extent but I am a mess, I cry a lot.
 Please show me the way forward.
 I want a normal life, family and relationships for my present and future.
 I also wonder that if I ever am in a relationship with a girl in the future, should I tell her about my past or should I hide it from her?

 Am writing to you as I have nowhere else to go.

 1. You have had a very disturbing childhood which is bleeding into your adult life.
 It is not very easy to realise the fact that you deserve happiness now.
 Since you have begun to look for answers and solutions; and are looking for happiness for your future you have already taken the first step towards recovery.

 2. At the moment you need to have a job that you can concentrate on and take you towards success- you need some element of success to realise your worthiness.

 3.You also need to have a confidante in your life who will be able to listen to you and help you pull out of the occurring depression.
 This will also help you rebuild your trust in people.

 4. For the pain that you feel due to childhood trauma, take help from a psychologist to pull you through this situation into stability.